-For all Portfolios except the Fund-of-Fund Portfolios.
+For all Funds except the Fund-of-Fund Portfolios.
 Vanguard provides corporate management, administrative, and distribution services.
-Each Portfolio pays its share of Vanguard's total expenses, which are allocated among the Portfolios under methods approved by the board of trustees of each Portfolio.
-In addition, each Portfolio bears its own direct expenses, such as legal, auditing, and custodial fees.
-The Agreement provides that each Portfolio may be called upon to invest up to 0.40% of its net assets in Vanguard.
-The amounts that each Portfolio has invested are adjusted from time to time in order to maintain the proportionate relationship between each Portfolio's relative net assets and its contribution to Vanguard's capital.
+Each Fund pays its share of Vanguard's total expenses, which are allocated among the Funds under methods approved by the Vanguard Variable Insurance Funds' board of trustees.
+In addition, each Fund bears its own direct expenses, such as legal, auditing, and custodial fees.
+The Agreement provides that each Fund may be called upon to invest up to 0.40% of its net assets in Vanguard.
+The amounts that each Fund has invested are adjusted from time to time in order to maintain the proportionate relationship between each Fund's relative net assets and its contribution to Vanguard's capital.

-As of December 31, 2018, each Portfolio had contributed capital to Vanguard as follows:
+As of December 31, 2019, each Fund had contributed capital to Vanguard as follows:

-Vanguard Variable Insurance Fund Portfolio Capital Contribution to Vanguard Percentage of Portfolio's Average Net Assets Percent of Vanguard's Capitalization

-Balanced Portfolio \$149,000 0.01% 0.06%

-Capital Growth Portfolio 92,000 0.01 0.04

-Diversified Value Portfolio 52,000 0.01 0.02

-Equity Income Portfolio 78,000 0.01 0.03

-Equity Index Portfolio 284,000 0.01 0.11

-Growth Portfolio 34,000 0.01 0.01

-High Yield Bond Portfolio 38,000 0.01 0.02

-International Portfolio 176,000 0.01 0.07

-Mid-Cap Index Portfolio 94,000 0.01 0.04

-Money Market Portfolio 61,000 0.01 0.02

-Real Estate Index Portfolio 55,000 0.01 0.02

-Short-Term Investment-Grade Portfolio 87,000 0.01 0.03

-Small Company Growth Portfolio 111,000 0.01 0.04

-Total Bond Market Index Portfolio 183,000 0.01 0.07
+Percentage of Vanguard Fund Capital Contribution to Vanguard Fund's Average Net Assets Percent of Vanguard Funds' Contribution Balanced Portfolio \$144,000 Less than 0.01% 0.06% Capital Growth Portfolio 87,000 Less than 0.01 0.03 Diversified Value Portfolio 43,000 Less than 0.01 0.02 Equity Income Portfolio 79,000 Less than 0.01 0.03 Equity Index Portfolio 280,000 Less than 0.01 0.11

+Percentage of Vanguard Fund Capital Contribution to Vanguard Fund's Average Net Assets Percent of Vanguard Funds' Contribution Growth Portfolio 35,000 Less than 0.01 0.01 High Yield Bond Portfolio 35,000 Less than 0.01 0.01 International Portfolio 172,000 Less than 0.01 0.07 Mid-Cap Index Portfolio 94,000 Less than 0.01 0.04 Money Market Portfolio 56,000 Less than 0.01 0.02 Real Estate Index Portfolio 56,000 Less than 0.01 0.02 Short-Term Investment-Grade Portfolio 85,000 Less than 0.01 0.03 Small Company Growth Portfolio 94,000 Less than 0.01 0.04 Total Bond Market Index Portfolio 192,000 Less than 0.01 0.08

 For the Fund-of-Fund Portfolios.
-The Agreement provides that each Portfolio will not contribute to Vanguard's capitalization or pay for corporate management, administrative, and distribution services provided by Vanguard.
-However, each Portfolio will bear its own direct expenses, such as legal, auditing, and custodial fees.
-In addition, the Agreement further provides that each Portfolio's direct expenses will be offset, in whole or in part, by a reimbursement from Vanguard for (1) the Portfolio's contributions to the cost of operating the underlying Vanguard funds in which the Portfolio invests, and (2) certain savings in administrative and marketing costs that Vanguard expects to derive from the Portfolio's operations.
-Each Portfolio expects that the reimbursements should be sufficient to offset most or all of the direct expenses incurred by the Portfolio.
-Therefore, each Portfolio is expected to operate at a very low-or zero-direct expense ratio.
-Of course, there is no guarantee that this will always be the case.
+The Agreement provides that each Fund will not contribute to Vanguard's capitalization or pay for corporate management, administrative, and distribution services provided by Vanguard.
+However, each Fund will bear its own direct expenses, such as legal, auditing, and custodial fees.
+In addition, the Agreement further provides that each Fund's direct expenses may be offset, in whole or in part, by (1) the Fund's contributions to the cost of operating the underlying funds in which the Fund invests, and (2) certain savings in administrative and marketing costs that Vanguard expects to derive from the Fund's operation.
+Accordingly, all expenses for services provided by Vanguard to the Funds and all other expenses incurred by the Funds are expected to be borne by the underlying funds.
+Each Fund's shareholders bear the fees and expenses associated with the Fund's investments in the underlying funds.

-Although each Portfolio is not expected to incur any net expenses directly, the Portfolio's shareholders indirectly bear the expenses of the underlying Vanguard funds.
-As of December 31, 2018, the Acquired Fund Fees and Expenses of the Portfolios were as follows: 0.13% for the Total Stock Market Index Portfolio, the Global Bond Index Portfolio, and the Conservative Allocation Portfolio; 0.12% for the Moderate Allocation Portfolio; and 0.11% for the Total International Stock Market Index Portfolio.
+As of December 31, 2019, the Acquired Fund Fees and Expenses of each Fund were as follows: 0.13% for the Total Stock Market Index Portfolio, the Global Bond Index Portfolio, and the Conservative Allocation Portfolio; 0.12% for the Moderate Allocation Portfolio; and 0.11% for the Total International Stock Market Index Portfolio.